Ritsumeikan University: Osaka-Umeda Campus

+Tokyo Campus

+This campus does not have a college or graduate school, but is used to support students' job searches and other activities.

 Ritsumeikan Asia Pacific University

-The Ritsumeikan Asia Pacific University (立命館 アジア 太平洋 大学, Ritsumeikan Ajia Taiheiyō Daigaku) is a private institution inaugurated April 2000 in Beppu, Ōita Prefecture, Japan.
+The Ritsumeikan Asia Pacific University is a private institution inaugurated April 2000 in Beppu, Ōita Prefecture, Japan.
 Ritsumeikan Asia Pacific University was made possible through the collaboration of three parties from the public and private sectors: Oita Prefecture, Beppu City and the Ritsumeikan University.
 APU has an enrollment of just under 6,000 students.
 Approximately half of the students and faculty members come from overseas, and it has 3 colleges: